top of page

 A non-denominational Hospice Chaplain will review the types of grief that care-partners experience when dealing with memory loss, and how to to effectively address with and cope.

-A Battalion Chief with the Eugene/Springfield Fire Department will present on how best to prepare for an emergency when you need an ambulance.
+A paramedic and EMT from the Eugene/Springfield Fire Department will present on how best to prepare for an emergency when you need an ambulance.

 Learn what type of senior care communities are available & what care level they allow.
 Costs are reviewed in conjunction with Medicaid options/strategies.
 Get to know the acceptance criteria of communities and what it looks like when people take too long to place someone in memory care.
 One of the hardest questions "When do I decide to move a loved one into memory care" will be reviewed.